How to Keep Deer Out of the Garden

 For high-visibility sites, like ornamental gardens or a vegetable garden, 6x6 posts and nice wire trimmed with more wood would be fitting.
 There must be a million ideas on Pinterest for creating a lovely, structural, deer-deterring fence that will also win you awards for design.
 I'm not out for awards.
 (Yet.)

 Fencing is expensive, but peace-of-mind is worth it.
 Fencing is like an investment in sanity.

 If you do it beautifully, it's also a design element.
-Sometimes it can be simply practical, that's okay.
-(It's how we're behaving, so of course I'm going to say it's okay.)
+Sometimes it can be simply practical, like in our circumstance.

 We use Tenax C. This picture is meant to show the scale of the Tenax C squares and the heft of the plastic.